roynrishingha/roynrishingha.github.io/content/about.md

 # ABOUT ME

-Hi, I’m **Nrishinghananda Roy**, a self-taught developer with a deep passion for coding and an insatiable curiosity for technology.
-My journey began in the heart of India, where traditions and innovation blend seamlessly.
-Growing up, I found myself fascinated by the endless possibilities of science and technology, but financial circumstances led me down a unique path: I became my own teacher, diving into the world of programming without formal education.
+Hello, I’m **Nrishinghananda Roy**, a self-taught developer driven by resilience, curiosity, and an unwavering commitment to mastering my craft.
+My journey into tech was far from traditional.
+Growing up in a rural village in India, with financial hardships and limited resources, I faced an uphill battle from an early age.
+Navigating a life with limited support, I learned the value of perseverance and self-reliance.

-Throughout this journey, I developed a strong connection with Rust, a language that feels as natural to me as breathing.
-Rust’s power, performance, and safety have inspired me to dig deeper into the realms of API development and DevOps.
-The cloud-native world, with its potential to shape data and create efficient solutions, continues to fuel my desire to innovate.
+Without access to formal university education, I took my future into my own hands.
+I taught myself programming, not out of convenience, but necessity.
+Along the way, I discovered Rust, a language that immediately resonated with me.
+Rust’s emphasis on safety, performance, and reliability captivated me, and I knew I’d found my path.
+Today, I’m deeply committed to Rust, backend development, and building efficient, secure, and high-performance systems.
+Rust isn’t just a skill for me; it’s a craft I’m constantly honing and applying in innovative ways.

-My passion for technology also extends to the open-source community, a place where collaboration and shared learning thrive.
-Though I'm relatively new to the community, I'm excited to contribute, learn from experts, and grow alongside others who share a love for open-source.
-It’s my way of giving back, creating positive change, and learning from the collective wisdom of those around me.
+I’m passionate about contributing to the open-source community.
+It’s an environment where I can both share my work and learn from others, and I believe deeply in the power of collaborative knowledge and growth.
+Though I’m relatively new to open-source, I’m eager to contribute and become a more active member in Rust and backend projects.

-I’m grateful to mentors and fellow developers who’ve offered guidance along the way.
-Their support has been invaluable, and I’m excited to keep growing, exploring new frontiers in technology, and building meaningful solutions.
+Despite the challenges, I’ve developed a foundation in backend development, particularly with Rust, and am comfortable with frontend and infrastructure work.
+My goal is to bring my skills to a team that values resilience, dedication, and the desire to innovate in a fast-evolving tech landscape.

-Thank you for taking the time to learn a bit about me.
-I look forward to connecting, learning, and collaborating as we explore the endless possibilities in tech together!
+Thank you for taking the time to learn about my journey.
+I’m excited to connect with like-minded professionals, continue learning, and contribute to projects that drive meaningful impact in tech.